billautomata/cascadia_fest_2016_talk/rsa_algorithm.md

 hash(plain_text) = decrypt(signature)

 #### how is it secure?
-The only way to derive D from (E, N) is to factor N, and since P and Q are both prime numbers there are no simpler factors, so there are just two factors, P and Q.  The most efficient algorithm is [General Number Field Sieve](https://en.wikipedia.org/wiki/General_number_field_sieve)
+The only way to derive D from (E, N) is to factor N, but since P and Q are both prime numbers there are no simpler factors.
+N should have just two factors, P and Q.

+The most efficient algorithm is [General Number Field Sieve](https://en.wikipedia.org/wiki/General_number_field_sieve)